Skip to content ↓

 • Become more experimental and understand how to better their outcomes.

-• With a confident approach to creative learning (being an individual).
+• Deploy a confident approach to creative learning.

-• Well equipped to plan and carry out creative learning and have developed their skills to achieve better outcomes.
+• Be well equipped to plan and carry out creative learning and have developed their skills to achieve better outcomes.